refactorroom/pim/documents/api_reference.md

 ## Error Handling

-The CLG package is designed to be robust and will not panic under normal circumstances.
+The pim package is designed to be robust and will not panic under normal circumstances.
 File logging errors are handled gracefully and will fall back to console output when possible.

 ---

-*This API reference covers all public interfaces of the CLG package.
+*This API reference covers all public interfaces of the pim package.
 For implementation details and contribution guidelines, see the [contribution modules](../lession_contribute/).*